 Pictured (top to bottom): 0.71 carat Tiffany Style in white gold, 0.99 carat Tiffany Style in white gold, 2.01 carat Tiffany style in white gold.

-An increasingly popular choice.
+An oval engagement ring is an increasingly popular choice.
 The oblong shape helps elongate the fingers and maximizes carat weight.
 Mind your band; a smaller carat weight benefits from a tapered band, while larger carat weights can stand up to more metal.

 Pictured: (top to bottom): 0.43 carat Montreal in white gold, 0.98 carat Tiffany Style in white gold, 1.86 carat Fiji in white gold.